-The fund is CLOSED and the deadline to apply is midday on May 13, 2022.
+The deadline to apply in round 2 is midday on November 11, 2022.

 PLEASE NOTE: Groups can submit a short video application (between five and ten minutes) as an alternative way to describe their project or activity.
 They should still submit the online form to provide organisation details but can enter ‘see video’ in response to remaining questions.
 We recommend sending video applications by email using WeTransfer, which is a free platform for sending larger files.
 Please contact us for advice.